Neverwinter Nights 2: Storm of Zehir: Development

 The map's first prototype was inspired by the map seen in the Indiana Jones films.
 It behaved similarly to normal gameplay, and Obsidian decided to revamp it to create a "more dynamic and reactive interstitial space".
 Characters would be able to avoid monsters by having a high enough Survival skill and could find hidden items and locations with high Search skills.
 Groups of adventuring NPCs could be observed and interacted with by players, including helping them fight aggressive monsters.
 Trade caravans created within the game's economic subplot are visible and the player can actively protect their own investments.
 The overland map feature was created with the modding community in mind, and players using the Neverwinter Nights 2 toolset can modify the map's options on an individual basis.Storm of Zehir was ready for mass production on November 1, 2008 and was released on November 18, 2008 in North America, November 21 in Europe, and December 11 in Australia.Kalia (2008).
 "NWN 2: Storm of Zehir is Gold" It was also made available for download on digital distribution service Direct2Drive.

+Reception

-ReceptionStorm of Zehir received mixed reviews.
+Storm of Zehir received mixed reviews.
 Critics were generally pleased with the departure from previous games in the series in terms of open-ended gameplay and its similarities to "old school" role-playing video games, but they criticized the game's story and frequency of random encounters.
 It was a runner-up in the RPG category for IGN's Best of E3 Awards at the Electronic Entertainment Expo video game convention in 2008.